euranova/CASS-dataset/README.md

-  title = 	"STRASS: A Light and Effective Method for Extractive Summarization Based on Sentence Embeddings ", booktitle="Proceedings of ACL", year = 	"2019", publisher = 	"Association for Computational Linguistics", }
+  title = 	"STRASS: A Light and Effective Method for Extractive Summarization Based on Sentence Embeddings ", booktitle="Proceedings of ACL", year = 	"2019", publisher = 	"Association for Computational Linguistics" }
 ```